BahadirOkumus/Online-Food-Ordering-Application/README.md

 # Online-Food-Ordering-Application
 An online food delivery application developed with attention to UI/UX design and using API technologies.
 The app incorporates the MVVM architecture, Retrofit and API integrations, dependency management with Hilt, LiveData and ViewModel usage, and asynchronous operations.

+"Developed using knowledge gained from Kasım Adalan's Kotlin bootcamp."

 --------------------------------------------------------------------------
 ![GeldiGittiTestP1](https://github.com/user-attachments/assets/84c24406-6655-4897-999e-10379976446c)
 --------------------------------------------------------------------------